ginkgo-project/ginkgo/doc/user-guide/benchmarking.md

 7. Available benchmark customization options with the script utility.

-### 1: Ginkgo setup and best practice guidelines
+## 1: Ginkgo setup and best practice guidelines

-Before benchmarking Ginkgo, make sure that you follow the general guidelines in order to ensure best performance.
+Before benchmarking Ginkgo, make sure that you follow the general guidelines in order to ensure the best performance.

 1. The code should be compiled in `Release` mode.
 2. Make sure the machine has no competing jobs.
 On a Linux machine multiple